Dfarghly/Dfarghly/README.md

 - 💞️ I’m looking to collaborate on coding
 - 📫 How to reach me message me in Linkdlin
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: i have an ittatinal fears of dogs !! even though i had one for 10 years
+- test or 10062025

 <!---
 Dfarghly/Dfarghly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.